To

 (ii) The company has maintained proper records showing full particulars of Intangible Assets.

-(ii) a) The inventory has been physically verified during the year by the management.
-In our opinion, the frequency of verification, coverage & procedure of such verification is reasonable and appropriate.
+verification of inventory at reasonable intervals during the year.
+In our opinion the coverage and the procedure of such verification by the management is appropriate.
 No material discrepancies were noticed on such verification.

 (iii) With respect to investments made in or any guarantee or security provided or any loans or advances in the nature of loans, secured or unsecured, granted during the year by the Company to companies, firms, Limited Liability Partnerships or any other parties:

 (iv) The Company has not granted any loans or provided any guarantees or security to the parties covered under Sections 185.
-Further in our opinion and according to the information and explanation given to us, the Company has complied with the provisions of Section 186 of the Companies Act 2013 in respect of the investments made, loans provided and the Company has not provided any guarantees or security to parties covered under Section 186 of the Act.
+Further in our opinion and according to the information and explanation given to us, the Company has complied with the provisions of Section 186 of the Companies Act 2013 in respect of the investments made and the Company has not provided any loans, guarantees or security to parties covered under Section 186 of the Act.

 (v) The Company has not accepted any deposits or amounts which are deemed to be deposits within the meaning of Sections 73, 74, 75 and 76 of the Act and the Rules framed there under to the extent notified.